joshnh/lightweight-nestable-grid/readme.md

 - White space between columns needs to be commented out in your markup.
 - To nest columns, simply use the <code>grid</code> class on each parent column.
 - Keep your grid abstracted by using dedicated elements to avoid style conflicts.
-- Read more about this grid system <a href="http://joshnh.com/weblog/creating-lightweight-grid-system/">here</a>.

 <hr>